Guillain-Barré Syndrome (GBS)

 Doctors can usually diagnose Guillain-Barré syndrome based on the pattern of symptoms.
 However, tests are done to confirm the diagnosis.
-People are admitted to the hospital to have the tests because the syndrome can worsen rapidly and impair the muscles involved in breathing.
+If doctors suspect Guillain-Barré syndrome, people are admitted to the hospital to have the tests because the syndrome can worsen rapidly and impair the muscles involved in breathing.
+Breathing is evaluated frequently.

 Analysis of cerebrospinal fluid (which surrounds the brain and spinal cord) obtained by a spinal tap (lumbar puncture)

-These tests can help doctors exclude other possible causes of severe weakness.
-MRI can help exclude spinal cord damage due to compression (for example, by a tumor or an abscess) and transverse myelitis (inflammation of the spinal cord).
+These tests can help doctors exclude other possible causes of severe weakness, which may resemble Guillain-Barré syndrome.
+For example, MRI can help exclude spinal cord damage due to compression (for example, by a tumor or an abscess) and transverse myelitis (inflammation of the spinal cord).

 A combination of high protein levels and few or no white blood cells in the cerebrospinal fluid and characteristic results from electromyography strongly suggest Guillain-Barré syndrome.

 Damage stops progressing within 8 weeks.
-Without treatment, most people improve slowly over several months.
+Without treatment, most people with Guillain-Barré syndrome improve slowly over several months.
 However, with early treatment, people can improve very quickly—in days or weeks.